What to Do If You Are Being Sued in Florida

 That restriction applies to transfers of non-exempt assets.
 It does not apply to assets already exempt under Florida law.
 Converting a brokerage account into a protected annuity, for example, is not a fraudulent transfer if the debtor retains enough non-exempt assets to satisfy the claim.
 The analysis depends on timing, solvency, and the type of asset involved.

 Exempt assets remain protected at every stage of litigation.
 A homestead cannot be seized to satisfy a civil judgment regardless of whether the owner purchased it before or after the lawsuit.
 Retirement accounts, head of household wages, and life insurance cash value carry the same protection.
-These exemptions exist under the Florida Constitution and Florida Statutes—they do not require advance planning.
+These exemptions exist under the Florida Constitution and Florida Statutes.
+They do not require advance planning.

-How a Lawsuit Proceeds in Florida
+How a Florida Civil Lawsuit Proceeds

 Service and Response

-The 20-day window is the single most critical deadline in any Florida lawsuit.
-A motion to dismiss under Rule 1.140(b) pauses the clock on the answer until the court rules, but the motion itself must be filed within the same 20 days.
+A Florida lawsuit begins when the plaintiff files a complaint with the clerk of court and serves it on the defendant along with a summons.
+The 20-day response window is the single most critical deadline.
+A motion to dismiss pauses the clock on the answer until the court rules, but the motion itself must be filed within the same 20 days.

 Discovery and Mediation

 After the initial filings, both sides exchange information through discovery.
 This includes document requests, written interrogatories, and depositions under oath.
 Discovery is where the plaintiff learns what assets the defendant holds and how they are titled.
+Asset protection structures established before the lawsuit prove their value during this phase.

 Most Florida circuit courts require mediation before trial.
 Mediation is a confidential negotiation session with a neutral third party.
 A substantial majority of Florida civil cases settle at or before mediation without reaching trial.
 Settlement amounts typically reflect the strength of each side’s claims discounted by litigation cost and uncertainty.